 On the odd occasion, when you struggle to follow through on the promise or what you said, it will be much easier for someone to forgive and accept because more often than not, you do follow through on what you say and you’ve already built that belief in them by following through in their past experiences with you.

-Being conscious with your words
+Being conscious of your words

 If words were our actual currency, would you be throwing them out all over the place, or would you carefully consider what you say?
 Our words and promises lose value with colleagues, clients, family and friends when we react instead of respond and when we fail to follow through with our actions.
 Decide how you want to present yourself in social gatherings or work environments.